davidlim229/flappy-bird/README.md

 # How to Run
 OpenFrameworks is necessary to run the program.
 It can be downloaded here: https://openframeworks.cc/

+You will also need an IDE supported by OpenFrameworks such as Visual Studio or Eclipse.

 Open the OpenFrameworks project generator and download this project.
-Import this project into the project generator.
+Import this project into the project generator and run!